AsadK47/Thermostat/README.md

 ## Running Tests

 To the run the tests for this application, you will have to simply the run the SpecRunner file in your browser.

-The SpecRunner is html file which is run after copying the path and pasting the URL into the browser an example of how to do this is shown below.
+The SpecRunner is html file which is run after copying the path and pasting the URL into the browser and an example of how to do this is shown below.

 ![](assets/README-98aebe51.png)

 ![](assets/README-de321ba9.png)

 ## Running the application

+After forking or cloning the repository, copy the file path for index.html into a web browser.